Visiting Inle Lake

 This place is less famous and much less visited than In Dein.
 To get there, you need to follow a creek for about 11 km / 7 miles south of the lake.
 It is actually the first spot my boatman decided to take me to, as he knew it was market day.

-The market itself has nothing extraordinary, but it does feel nice to wander a bit off the beaten path, being able to see the local life going on, and being the only foreigner.
+The market itself has nothing extraordinary, but it does feel nice to wander a bit off the beaten path, be able to see the local life going on, and be the only foreigner.

 It is not an absolute must-see, but Thaung Tho is still an interesting visit if you have some time to spend around Inle Lake.